rperry99/rperry99/README.md

 ## 🎮 Russ Perry
 Hello!
 I'm Russ, a software developer well-versed in JavaScript, C#, and Python.
 I'm dedicated to crafting top-notch code and enjoy translating creative ideas into reality through technology.

 Beyond coding, I indulge in video games, photography, kayaking, and 3D printing.
-I can't be staring at code 24/7 right?.
+I can't be staring at code 24/7 right?

 In my projects, I specialize in JavaScript and have been delving into game development using Unity or Godot.
 I'm also exploring Python to broaden my skill set.